sam-almighty/Activity-Tracker-with-LogDNA/iam_view_events.md

 ## Prerequisites
 {: #iam_view_events_prereq}

 Your user ID needs **administrator platform permissions** to manage the {{site.data.keyword.at_full_notm}} service.
-You might need to contact the account administrator to grant you administrative permissions to manage the {{site.data.keyword.at_full_notm}} service in the account.
-[Learn nmore](/docs/iam?topic=iam-userroles).

-The account owner can grant another user full access to the account for the purposes of managing user access, and managing account resources.
+Contact the account administrator.
+The account owner can grant another user access to the account for the purposes of managing user access, and managing account resources.
+[Learn more](/docs/iam?topic=iam-userroles).